|Value||Standard value of NZ$6,000 for one year (exceptional applicants may be offered this scholarship at a higher value and a longer tenure) |

 Established by the University of Otago Council in 2006 to assist students who have demonstrated all-round ability and who exhibit leadership potential to attend the University of Otago.

-1.3 Are intending to enrol or have enrolled for the first time for full-time degree-level, undergraduate study at the University of Otago for the first time.
+2 Are intending to enrol or have enrolled for the first time for first-year (100-level papers), full-time degree-level, undergraduate study at the University of Otago.

-1.4 Applications are not normally open to those who have studied more than 0.4 EFTs at any University or tertiary institution at degree-level or higher.
+3 Those who have studied more than 0.4 EFTs at any University or tertiary institution at degree-level or higher are not normally* eligible.

 Specific eligibility criteria for this Scholarship

 In addition to the above eligibility criteria, applicants must have:

 - Involvement in activities at school, in the community, and/or in sport and cultural pursuits in which leadership has been shown.